TommyTran732/QubesOS-Scripts/Thinkpad P53.md

 Open the shell with Control + Alt + F2 to get to the tty.

 Do `ls /dev/disk/by-id` to check the serial numbers and find the correct drive.
-Anaconda, for whatever reason, has nvme0/1/2 numbering not match the final OS install and the firmware.
+Anaconda, for whatever reason, may have different drive numbering than your firmware.

 ```
-fdisk /dev/nvme2n1
+fdisk /dev/nvme0n1
 d [Delete all the partition]
 n
 p